Investigator Studies Program (MISP): Bacterial Infections

-- Clinical evaluation of ceftolozane/tazobactam for the treatment of proven or suspected pulmonary infections in high-risk patient populations, including those with co-morbidities.
+- Clinical utilization of ceftolozane/tazobactam for the treatment of proven or suspected pulmonary infections in high-risk patient populations, including those with comorbidities.

 - Clinical non-interventional real-world data of ceftolozane/tazobactam in the management of gram-negative bacteremia including septic shock

-- Real world data demonstrating lower development of resistance with ceftolozane/tazobactam vs other agents
+- Real world data evaluating the development of resistance while on therapy with ceftolozane/tazobactam and other antibiotics

 - Studies from outside the US demonstrating the role or use of ceftolozane/tazobactam in outpatient antibiotic treatment (OPAT) programs.

-- Demonstrating the use of imipenem/relebactam in accordance with institutional antimicrobial stewardship guidance for HAP/VAP and vHAP treatment
+- Studies on the use of imipenem/relebactam in accordance with institutional antimicrobial stewardship guidance for HABP/VABP and vHABP treatment

-- Clinical evaluation of imipenem/relebactam for the treatment of infections with rapid growing non-tuberculous mycobacteria, Burkholderia cepacian complex
+- Clinical evaluation of imipenem/relebactam for use in the combination treatment regimens of infections with rapid growing non-tuberculous mycobacteria, Burkholderia cepacia complex.

-- Real world data demonstrating lower development of on-treatment resistance with imipenem/relebactam vs other agents
+- Real world studies evaluating the development of on-treatment resistance with imipenem/relebactam and other antibiotics